The anomaly of the CMB power with the latest Planck data: Analysis Results

 In order to quantify the statistical significance of this feature we consider the lower-tail-probability (LTP), defined as:

-where $N_{sim}^{(data)}$ is the number of simulations with a value equal or smaller than the data value and $N_{sims}$ is the total number of simulations.
-Thus, Eq.(\ref{eq:defLTP}) provides the probability to obtain a value as low as the data.
+where $\mathrm{N_{sim}^{(data)}}$ is the number of simulations with a value equal or smaller than the data value and $\mathrm{N_{sims}}$ is the total number of simulations.
+Consequently, Eq.(\ref{eq:defLTP}) provides the probability to obtain a value as low as the data.
 However, this analysis is limited by the number of MC simulations we have.
-In particular, we are not able to distinguish between $LTP<0.33\%$ for the PR3 dataset and between $LTP<0.25\%$ and $LTP<0.17\%$ for the {\tt hybrid} and {\tt sevem} PR4 pipelines \footnote{We remark that we have 300 simulations for the PR3 pipelines and 400 and 600 simulations for the {\tt hybrid} and {\tt sevem} PR4 pipelines, respectively.}.
-If the LTP has a value smaller than the ones aforementioned it just means that the data is lower than all the simulations.
+In particular, it is not possible to distinguish between $\mathrm{LTP}<0.33\%$ for the PR3 dataset and between $\mathrm{LTP}<0.25\%$ and $\mathrm{LTP}<0.17\%$ for the {\tt hybrid} and {\tt SEVEM} PR4 pipelines \footnote{We remark that we have 300 simulations for the PR3 pipelines and 400 and 600 simulations for the {\tt hybrid} and {\tt SEVEM} PR4 pipelines, respectively.}.
+If the LTP value is below the aforementioned thresholds, it indicates that the data is lower than all the simulations.